Opus Leverages Unique Expertise to Expand the Spiritual Heart of the University of St. Thomas

 - a gallery space that doubles as the main thoroughfare and internal link between student housing and on-campus resources

-As part of the project, Opus will also be renovating the interior of the historic Chapel with new lighting, pews, paint, air conditioning and an elevator that will make the building handicap accessible.
-The Chapel renovation will be complete on a very tight schedule by the end of August 2019.
+As part of the project, Opus also renovated the interior of the historic Chapel with new lighting, pews, paint, air conditioning and an elevator that makes the building handicap accessible.
+The Chapel renovation was complete on a very tight schedule by the end of August 2019.

-Construction is slated to be complete in February 2020, followed by site work and landscaping during the summer of 2020.
+Construction was completed in February 2020, followed by site work and landscaping during the summer of 2020.